The Blockchain Wave in 2019 and Beyond

 [This is a cross post of Prof Ahmed Banafa's blog]

-We’re still in the early days of as a technology, and so we’re yet to see the full impact that it will have on the world that we live in.
+We’re still in the early days of Blockchain as a , and so we’re yet to see the full impact that it will have on the world that we live in.
 Still, it’s already showing potential across a range of industries and started to enter the public consciousness, so the real question is what will happen when Blockchain technology starts to mature.

 Fig. 1 : Timeline of Blockchain Developments

-Right now, speculating on the of Blockchain is like trying to predict the future of the World Wide Web in 1990.
+Right now, speculating on the future of Blockchain is like trying to predict the future of the World Wide Web in 1990.
 It’s just too early to say for sure, but we can at least be reasonably certain that it’s going to continue to grow as more and more uses cases are found for the exciting new technology.
 In the meantime, all we can do is watch and learn.
 [2]

 In a new era of Europe's General Data Protection Regulation (and other similar online data privacy legislation on the way), Blockchain is poised to take its place at center stage in today's economy.
 It’s likely that this change will be top-down: People won't be demanding Blockchain, so businesses will have to lead the charge in transitioning to this system.
 [3]